conal/convolution-paper/readme.md

-## Generalized Convolution and Efficient Parsing
+## Generalized Convolution and Efficient Language Recognition

 A paper submitted to ICFP 2019